 It is a time for hibernation.
 For deep reflection.

 And for relishing in the opportunity to snuggle indoors and dream about our year ahead.

-Setting new year intentions and resolutions during this month can be somewhat self-defeating because we have to dig quite deep to get ourselves into motion.
-We have to rely on willpower rather than a natural spark of energy—and willpower is a battery that can run down very quickly.
+Setting new year intentions and resolutions early in this month can be somewhat self-defeating because we have to dig quite deep to get ourselves into motion.
+We have to rely on willpower rather than a natural spark of energy.
+And willpower is a battery that can run down very quickly.
 I’m sure it works well for the determined Type A personalities, but for the rest of us, there is an alternative approach we can choose.